-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- \square No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials: - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+Filed l by the Registrant \square Filed by a Party other than the Registrant $\ \Box$ Chec k the a ppropriate box: Prelii minary Proxy Statement Conf fidential, for Use of the C Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defir nitive Proxy Statement Defir nitive Additional Materials S Solic riting Material under §240. .14a-12 THE GEO GROUP, INC (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) Payn nent of Filing Fee (Check the app propriate box): \boxtimes No fe ee required Fee c Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of seco curities to which transaction applies: (2) Aggregate number of sec curities to which transaction applies: (3) Per unit price or other un calculated and state how nderlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing it was determined): ıg fee (4) Proposed maximum aggi regate value of transaction: (5) Total fee paid: Fee p paid previously with prelin ninary materials. e is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid us filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid l: (2) Form, Schedule or Regis stration Statement No.: (3) Filing Party:

+Date Filed: